NanJ90/dew_2024_CHIL/README.md

 1. `cd src`
 2. `python main.py`

-The default running dataset is eeg-eye-state, and you can choose different dataset from supproting datasets variable in `main.py`
+The default running dataset is eeg-eye-state, and you can choose different dataset a variable called `CURRENT_SUPPORTED_DATALOADERS` inside `main.py`